mutheumbuta/Numbergame/README.md

 * The player guesses the number.

-* The program gives hints:
+* The program gives hints:Too High or Too Low

-* Too High

-* Too Low

 * The game continues until:

-* The correct number is guessed, or

-* The player runs out of attempts.
+The correct number is guessed, or The player runs out of attempts.

 ## Future Improvements